denisidoro/navi/docs/navi_config.md

 navi --path '/some/dir:/other/dir'
 ```
 It's irrelevant the directory structure within each path.
 They can even be all in a single file if you wish, as long as you split them accordingly with lines starting with `%`.

+## Logging

+The log file will be created under the same directory where the config locates.

+And you can use the `RUST_LOG` env to set the log level, e.g. `RUST_LOG=debug navi`.